+While many Wisconsin businesspeople are intimidated by the challenges presented by markets in the Middle East and Africa, a number of countries across this expansive region offer significant opportunities to companies that do their research and approach key markets in a systematic fashion.
+Within this part of the world can be found some of the poorest countries in the world and also some of the wealthiest.
+Demand is strong for infrastructure supplies and equipment; basic and cutting-edge health care devices; energy generation and distribution equipment; information technology; manufacturing equipment; and mining, agriculture, and food processing machinery.
 Although no African countries rank among Wisconsin’s top 20 export destinations, the potential exists for significant growth as Africa’s economies and population continue to grow.
-The office of Wisconsin’s trade representative, based in South Africa, serves more than 30 countries across the continent, with regional staff in Malawi, Morocco, Mauritius, Kenya, Nigeria, Tanzania, Tunisia, and Zimbabwe, offering vast geographic coverage to Wisconsin exporters.
-In the Middle East, Wisconsin has trade representation in the six countries of the Gulf Cooperation Council: Saudi Arabia, United Arab Emirates (UAE), Qatar, Kuwait, Bahrain, and Oman.
-These countries are escalating their economic diversification programs away from dependence on oil and gas production.
-Public infrastructure megaprojects, especially in Qatar, Saudi Arabia, and the UAE, are expected to spur strong growth in diverse sectors, including tourism, defense manufacturing, clean energy production, construction, smart services, health care, and education to prepare their workforce for an increasingly advanced digital future.
+The office of Wisconsin’s trade representative, based in South Africa, serves more than 30 countries in Africa, with regional staff in Malawi, Morocco, Mauritius, Kenya, Nigeria, Tanzania, Tunisia, and Zimbabwe offering vast geographic coverage to Wisconsin exporters.
+In the Middle East, Wisconsin has trade representation in the six countries of the Gulf Cooperation Council (GCC): Saudi Arabia, United Arab Emirates, Qatar, Kuwait, Bahrain, and Oman.
+These countries are working to diversify their economies away from petroleum and natural gas extraction.
+Public infrastructure megaprojects, especially in Qatar, Saudi Arabia, and the UAE, are expected to spur strong expansions in the tourism, transportation, construction, and wholesale/retail sectors.

-View detailed country information: Saudi Arabia, South Africa, United Arab Emirates
+View detailed country information: South Africa, United Arab Emirates

 View All